ryanwalloh/pharmago/docs/backend_development_tracker.md

 - **Real-time Tracking**: RiderLocation model for GPS coordinates and delivery monitoring
 - **Business Logic**: OrderBatchingService for intelligent order grouping and rider assignment
 - **Architecture**: Clean separation with Rider model in users app, delivery logic in delivery app
-- **Phase 1 Progress**: 90% complete - only Payment Models remaining
+- **Phase 1 Progress**: 100% complete - All models implemented and ready for database setup

 ### **Previous Sessions**
 - **Initial Refactoring**: Attempted to separate PharmacyInventory into dedicated file